sudarshan89/dbc/README.md

 dbc
 ===

-A design by contract library for java
+A design by contract library for Java, leveraging the Bean Validation API.